Global Health Governance Programme

 We research how global institutions, finance and rules can better serve the needs of people across the world.
 We focus on three main areas: Improving the effectiveness of international health organizations, tracking financing to global public health and developing better tools for priority-setting

-We are based in the Centre for Global Health Research within the Usher Institute for Population Health Sciences and Informatics in the University of Edinburgh Medical School.
+We are based in the Usher Institute for Population Health Sciences and Informatics in the University of Edinburgh Medical School.

 In this blog, Lois – a new PhD student with the GHGP – shares her experiences and reflections on attending a scientific meeting in Malaysia with international research partners as part of the RESPIRE research group.

 We invited Dr. Francisco Songane, the former minister of health of Mozambique, to speak at our symposium, ‘Disrupting Global Health Narratives: Alternative Perspectives on the World Bank’s Influence on Global Health,’ hosted by the Brocher Foundation near Geneva, Switzerland in January 2019.
 Drawing on his vast experience working with global health institutions in many different capacities, Dr. Songane gave an important talk about the responsibilities and roles of global health actors and researchers in promoting health for all, and he has generously permitted us to post it on our blog for all to learn from him.

 Last week, a few of us global health students and researchers at the University of Edinburgh got together to watch the live-streaming of the Women Leaders in Global Health (WLGH) 2018 Conference held at the London School of Hygiene & Tropical Medicine.
 In this post, we present 6 tips on leadership, emerging from this conference.